 Soft Suspension

 As the name implies, a soft suspension is what feels soft or less rigid.
-And opposite to a stiff suspension, this type of suspension has a lower spring rate.
+Opposite to a stiff suspension, this type of suspension has a lower spring rate.
 A soft suspension on a vehicle reduces the general harshness of the ride, even on rough or bumpy terrains due to the increased suppleness and flexibility of the suspension spring.

 Generally, the majority of cars, including small or light trucks, and most SUVs are equipped with soft suspension.
 These types of vehicles are not intended either for high-speed racing or carrying heavy loads.